AzizDulaijan/RoboND-DeepLearning-Project/README.md

 ![alt text][image_2]

 One run I did put the patrol points, hero path, and spawn points.
 The other I did the following manually.

+## Implement the Segmentation Network
+I did the network training in the netbook Lab, and with the given dataset.

+>> expline the network architecture with a diagram

+![alt text][image_3]

 ## Training, Predicting and Scoring ##
 With your training and validation data having been generated or downloaded from the above section of this repository, you are free to begin working with the neural net.